Table of Contents

 Delight your new patients with customer service

-If your digital advertising funnel was successful and you landed a new patient, the rest is up to you to knock their socks off and keep them coming back.
+If your dental internet marketing funnel was successful and you landed a new patient, the rest is up to you to knock their socks off and keep them coming back.
 If you want some great advice on creating an amazing first impression, check out The Ultimate Guide to Improving the New Dental Patient Experience.

 The Do’s and Dont’s of Effective Dental Landing Pages